 510.4.1.3 System performance.
-Signal strength shall be sufficient to meet the requirements of the applications being utilized by public safety for emergency operations through the coverage area as specified by the fire code official Public Safety Radio System Operator in Section 510.4.2.2.
+Signal strength shall be sufficient to meet the requirements of the applications being utilized by public safety for emergency operations through the coverage area as specified by the Public Safety Radio System Operator in Section 510.4.2.2.